ngdonna2020/Guide/README.md

 - italicize tooltip: Click on tooltip, select text, and use italics option OR Click Format from Menu bar, choose Font, and then edit tooltip option OR Click on worksheet in Menu, select tooltip, then use italic option
 - make row or col bold w/o affecting others: Choose format from Menu bar, select row or column, and select Bold under header option OR Right click row or column, choose format.
 In font option click on bold
 - format numbers to currency: Right click measure or axis and select Format.
 Then click Numbers drop-down menu
+- Manually assign geo role: Right click the DIMENSION -> geo role -> assign
+- show mark labels in viz: Click on analysis and choose Show Marks labels OR Drag measure to Text in the marks card OR Click on Show Marks label icon in the tool bar at top
 # Animate visualizations in workbook (Animation not supported on IE)
 - Choose Format > Animations.
 To animate every sheet, under Workbook Default, click On.
 Then for Duration, choose a preset, or specify a custom duration of up to 10 seconds.
 For Style, choose Simultaneous to play all animations at once or Sequential to fade out marks, move and sort them, and then fade them in.
 - To override workbook defaults for a particular sheet, change the settings under Selected Sheet.